scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

     reacfile: >
       00_in_02_mm_373K-1282t-100x-19-Jul-15-1633.txt

-and the user conducts the first non-reactive experiment and adds it to the ``Condition``:
+Note that the file must be named exactly ``volume-trace.yaml`` and it must be located in the current working directory.
+Next, the user conducts the first non-reactive experiment and adds it to the ``Condition``:

 .. code:: python